BangerTech/The-BangerTECH-Utility/README.md

 There are two versions, one for ARM based Systems like a Raspberry Pi and one for X86 Systems like a Server, Desktop...

 1. openHABian
-2. Docker
-3. Docker + Docker-Compose
+2. Docker + Docker-Compose
-4. Mosquitto Broker
+3. Mosquitto Broker
-5. Zigbee2MQTT
+4. Zigbee2MQTT
-6. Homebridge
+5. Homebridge
-7. Grafana
+6. Grafana
-8. influxDB
+7. influxDB
-9. Portainer
+8. Portainer
-10. Filestash / Filebrowser
+9. Filestash / Filebrowser
-11. Heimdall
+10. Heimdall
-12. HomeAssistant
+11. HomeAssistant
-13. RaspberryMatic
+12. RaspberryMatic
-14. CodeServer
+13. CodeServer
-15. Prometheus
+14. Prometheus
-16. node-exporter
+15. node-exporter
-17. Whats up Docker
+16. Whats up Docker
-18. WatchYourLAN
+17. WatchYourLAN
-19. Backup
+18. Backup
-20. shut-wake Script
+19. shut-wake Script

 # 3. Setup & Requirements